majorminors/python-psignifit/request_layer/readme.md

 Then install the CORS plugin:
 `pip3 install -U flask-cors`

+Then the python json schema implemention
+`pip3 install jsonschema`

 Ensure that the following files are in the root directory of the psignifit-python folder:
 - request_layer.py
 - request_layer/